Come on in and enjoy a story! I promise there will be pictures…

 The Style Guide

-One of my most commonly asked questions is “What should we wear or not wear for photos?” so I’m bringing you some more tips today!
+One of my most commonly asked questions is “What should we wear or not wear for photos?”
+Here are my tips!

-Quick tip: If you’re putting your young daughter in a dress, I highly recommend putting shorts under the dress.
+This applies to kids too!
+If you’re putting your young daughter in a dress, I highly recommend putting shorts under the dress.
+If you’re dressing your baby in overalls…make sure they’re the right size so they’re not swimming in them.

 Shivering kids tend to be unhappy kids, and unhappy kids don’t photograph well.
 You can usually get a general weather forecast 10 days out, so even if the temperatures are unseasonably cold, try to layer up to avoid everyone looking cold!
 (And not all layers have to be visible - you can put 2 pairs of tights on your daughter or put a long sleeve shirt under your son’s sweater.)
 If you have an outdoor session in the morning, pay closer attention to the forecasted low than the forecasted high.
 And remember that mornings can be dewy, so shoes may get wet, depending on the location you’ve chosen.